 Why visit here?

-The mill however is by far Eling’s most remarkable historic feature.
-A tide mill has operated in Eling since they were first recorded in Doomsday more than nine centuries years ago.
-However that is not to say that these were Eling’s first mills and it is thought that the Romans had a mill here as early as the 3rd century.
-So the tradition of milling in Eling could almost span two millennia.
-The mills here would have been rebuilt time and time again down through the centuries but all in common would use the same processes and principals.
-Eling’s current mill was rebuilt in the 1770s after a storm and its related flooding damaged the previous structure.
-The milling machinery dates back to 1892 when the old wooden undershot wheels and main gearing were replaced by cast iron wheels, axles and gears.
-In its heyday, running both waterwheels and all four sets of stones at full speed across both tide cycles, it could mill up to 4 tonnes of flour a day.
+The mill, however, is by far Eling's most remarkable historic feature.
+A tide mill has operated in Eling since it was first recorded in Domesday over nine centuries ago.
+However, these might not have been Eling's first mills, as it is believed that the Romans had a mill here as early as the 3rd century.
+Therefore, the tradition of milling in Eling could span nearly two millennia.
+The mills have been rebuilt multiple times over the centuries, but all have used similar processes and principles.
+Eling's current mill was rebuilt in the 1770s after a storm and flooding damaged the previous structure.
+The milling machinery dates from 1892, when the old wooden undershot wheels and main gearing were replaced by cast iron wheels, axles, and gears.
+Powered by the tides of Southampton Water and Bartley Water, in its heyday, with both waterwheels running and all four sets of stones operating across both tide cycles, it could produce up to 4 tonnes of flour a day.

-This was much more grain than could be supplied from local farms and it was Eling quays that supplied the balance.
-Barges from the eastern side of England delivered grain up though Southampton Water, the River Test into Eling Creek, and right up to the mill.
-The quays were closely connected with ship and boat building.
-Between 1808 and 1814 the Warwick family built six ships for the Royal Navy at Eling.
-The industry centred on the abundance of New Forrest timber.
-It was also the site of much illegal dealing in the timber, unlawfully obtained from the New Forest, and a renowned smugglers’ haven.
+This was far more grain than local farms could supply, making Eling Quay a bustling hub of trade and sometimes illicit activity, including shipbuilding and timber trading from the New Forest.
+Barges from eastern England delivered grain through Southampton Water, along the River Test into Eling Creek, and directly to the mill.
+The quays were closely linked with ship and boat building.
+Between 1808 and 1814, the Warwick family built six ships for the Royal Navy at Eling.
+The industry relied heavily on the abundance of timber from the New Forest.
+It was also a centre for illegal timber dealings, unlawfully taken from the forest, and a well-known smugglers' haven.

-Today vessels that take to the bottom alongside Eling Sailing Club’s pontoon to dry, do so in the wake of thousands of grain barges that would have taken grain here through the centuries.
-The club house, adjacent to the historic mill, makes its visitors very welcome.
-Their real ale at very affordable prices make it a most pleasant location to soak up all the history overlooking the yachts in the basin.
-The adjacent Heritage Centre on Eling Quay tells the mills story as well as the story of the wider area with Bronze Age daggers, a display of shipbuilding and more stories from the Titanic.
-The Heritage Centre also includes a tearoom providing refreshments.
+Currently, vessels that lie at the bottom alongside Eling Sailing Club's pontoon to dry have carried grain here through the centuries.
+The clubhouse, next to the historic mill, warmly welcomes visitors.
+Their real ale at very reasonable prices makes it a lovely spot to soak up the history while overlooking the yachts in the basin.
+The adjacent Heritage Centre on Eling Quay tells the story of the mill and the wider area's history, with displays of Bronze Age daggers, shipbuilding artefacts, and stories from the Titanic.
+The Heritage Centre also includes a tearoom offering refreshments.
+Eling offers plenty of walks showcasing local birds and wildlife.
+A two-mile stroll from the quay passes the mill, Eling Great Marsh, Goatee Beach, Eling Church, Bartley Reach, and back.
+There's also a seven-mile walk around Totton and Eling along the River Test to Nursling and back via Testwood Lakes, or serious walkers can explore parts of the 44-mile Test Way.

 What facilities are available?